thuqining/thuqining.github.io/_pages/about.md

 [2024.04] My [talk](../files/AATALK.pdf) at Aalto University: "Unlocking the Reliable Flexibility from Generalized Energy Storage Resources"

-[2024.01] Honored to receive the Outstanding Reviewer Award by the [Renewable Energy](http://www.kzsny.com/)!
+[2024.01] Honored to receive the Outstanding Reviewer Award again by the [Renewable Energy](http://www.kzsny.com/)!

 [2023.09] Our regular paper entitled "Typical Scenario Generation Algorithm for Microgrid Based on Deep Temporal Clustering" has been accepted by the [Automation of Electric Power Systems](http://www.aeps-info.com/aeps/article/abstract/20230323001).